8 Frequently Asked Questions about the TBR-VE™ Class

 Upon registering, you’ll receive a digital participant workbook to use for analog activities that go hand-in-hand with the digital strategies you’ll be experiencing.
 Again, brain research indicates that revisiting content at least six times and in six different ways (examples: writing, drawing, using body movements, talking, singing, typing, reading, manipulating digital objects, playing games, making up metaphors or stories, etc.) aid in long-term retention of important concepts.

-Upon completion of the class, you’ll receive a “TBR-VE Class Certificate of Completion” and an invitation to join the exclusive global community of TBR Practitioners on Slack.
+Upon completion of the class, you’ll receive a “TBR-VE™ Class Certificate of Completion” and an invitation to join the exclusive global community of TBR Practitioners on Slack.

-Q. Why wasn’t the TBR-VE Class offered earlier in 2020?
+Q. Why wasn’t the TBR-VE™ Class offered earlier in 2020?

 They experimented with the most advanced digital technology that enhances online collaboration, interaction, and community-building.
 They found ways to teach online that didn’t include slides and lecture-based instruction.
 They attended a “staging” class to learn the most effective ways of using live-streaming video and audio.
 In effect, they created what they hope will be the “Gold Standard” of virtual/remote training.

 In Conclusion: I hope this information has been helpful and that you’ll consider attending a future TBR class, whether virtual or in-person.
-Please do let me know if you have other questions.
-You can email me at email@example.com, or post your questions in the comment box below.
+Please do let me know if you have other questions (email me at firstname.lastname@example.org).